 What Commercial Property Outgoings Must be Paid By the Owner?

-For a retail lease, there are certain outgoings that the owner is restricted from passing on to the tenant.
-These can include land tax and costs in preparation of the lease.
+While the outgoings for a commercial property lease are paid for by the tenant, retail leases are slightly different whereby there are certain outgoings that the owner is restricted from passing on to the tenant.

 Other outgoings that cannot be included in the lease agreement: